SolaceProducts/pubsubplus-pks-quickstart/README.md

 ```
 kubectl get pvc
-# Delete all related pvc
+# Delete all related pvc, which will clean up their used pv
 ```

-Check what has remained from the deployment, which should only return a single line with svc/kubernetes and other unrelated artifacts if applicable:
+Check what has remained from the deployment, which should only return a single line with svc/kubernetes and artifacts from other deployments, if applicable:

 ```
 kubectl get statefulsets,services,pods,pvc,pv